Coverack to Porthoustock

 Coverack to Porthoustock is a coastal Site of Special Scientific Interest (SSSI) in Cornwall, England, UK, noted for both its biological and geological characteristics.
-The site contains four Red Data Book plant species.
+The site contains four ICUN Red List plant species.

 Geography

 The 173.5 ha site, notified in 1951, is situated on the south Cornish coast, within St Keverne civil parish on the Lizard Peninsula.
 It starts at the village of Coverack in the south, following the shores of the English Channel to the hamlet of Porthoustock in the north.

 The South West Coast Path runs through the SSSI, part of the coastline around Lowland Point is owned by the National Trust and contains two Geological Conservation Review sites.

 Wildlife and ecology

 The coastline contains four Red Data Book plant species, Cornish heath (Erica vagans), dwarf rush (Juncus capitatus) and twin-headed clover (Trifolium bocconei) along with the nationally scarce autumn squill (Scilla autumnalis).